ktye-UF/MiniWECC/ReadMe.txt

-- All the code and documents can be found in a private Github repository as well.
-I will sent out invitations.
 - This folder will be updated.
+- All the demo code and documents can be found in a private Github repository as well.
+Note that the repository is for MiniWECC demo only.
+And everything in github and outlook shareone will be uqdated simultaneously.
 ================Introduction==============
 This folder contains 3 demos:
 1. 'demo_paper.m':